hamzah-hayat/AdditionalQuests/README.md

           Mission is completed after 300 food given Adds 300 food to town upon quest completion (stops starvation), plus relationship bonus with all notables in town

+    - This quest is currently disabled as broken :cry:
     - Rebellion in {ISSUE_SETTLEMENT}!
         - In a low loyalty town (<50 ), the people are going to rise up!
           Fight a small battle against the garrison alongside the militia of the town, on success, force a rebellion in that town